LOCAL AND REGIONAL NEWS WITH RICK HOLT

 Ark Gas Prices

-That’s 11 cents more than a month ago and 2.3 cents a gallon higher than last year.
+Gas prices in Arkansas are 3.2 cents lower than a month ago and 42.7 cents lower than last year.

 Events